Testosterone Deficiency Program

 To continue to benefit, a man with low testosterone must remain on it.
 Research over the past few decades has shown little evidence of a link between testosterone replacement therapy and prostate cancer.

-Testosterone Replacement Therapy at Pollock Clinics in Vancouver
+Testosterone Replacement Therapy at Pollock Clinics

 At Pollock Clinics our goal is to carefully diagnose and treat those patients who have signs and symptoms of low testosterone through detailed history taking, focused physical examination, and proper biochemical laboratory testing.